abhisheks008/DL-Simplified/.github/readme_template.md

 **GOAL**

-Write the main goal of project and what's the purpose of it.
+Write the main goal of project and what's the purpose of it

 **DATASET**